Ludwig Lewisohn

-Biography
+Early life and education

 Lewisohn was born in Berlin, Germany to a highly assimilated, upper-middle class Jewish family.
-His parents Jacques Lewisohn and Minna (Eloesser) immigrated to the United States in 1890.
+His parents Jacques Lewisohn and Minna (Eloesser) immigrated to the United States in 1890 when he was 7-years-old.
 The family settled in St. Matthews, South Carolina and then in 1892 moved to Charleston.
 Lewisohn's mother was the daughter of a rabbi, but when the family moved to America they settled in an area where there was not a practicing Jewish congregation.
 He was sent to a Methodist Sunday school to improve his English.
 He integrated well into the Methodist community and its church and subsequently became an active Methodist.
 After graduating with honors from the College of Charleston, he went to Columbia University in 1902 to continue with graduate work.
 He received the degree of A.M. in 1903.

+Career

 In 1904 he was told by his advisers that a Jew would never be hired to teach English literature at an American university.
 The bitter irony in this advice led Lewisohn to return to Judaism and he became an outspoken critic of American Jewish assimilation.
 In 1948 Lewisohn was among the founding faculty members of Brandeis University where he taught until his death.

 Following his graduation from Columbia, Lewisohn worked for Doubleday, Page & Co. in New York as a member of the editorial staff.
 The following year, 1905, he left Doubleday to become a free-lance magazine writer.
 In 1910, with the strong recommendation of his close friend William Ellery Leonard he became an instructor of German at the University of Wisconsin.
 He remained there for one year and then accepted the position of professor of German language and literature at Ohio State University.
-He served at the University until 1917 when war time sentiments forced his separation.
+He served at the university until 1917 when war time sentiments forced his separation.
 Upon leaving Ohio State University Lewisohn became drama critic at the Nation and then was promoted to associate editor in 1920.
 He continued to write for The Nation until 1924.
+His writing in the 1920s attracted admiration from Thomas Mann and Sigmund Freud.
+His 1928 novel, The Island Within was praised by critic John Chamberlain: " [the novel] ought to shape up as among the finest written by an American in this decade."

 He translated from the German into English works of Gerhart Hauptmann, Jakob Wassermann and Franz Werfel.

-In 1943 he became the editor of The New Palestine (magazine), working with them until 1948.
+In 1943 he became the editor of the New Palestine, working with them until 1948.
 He then began his work at Brandeis University.